Miscellaneous > Tallyfy on mobile devices

 - Download the

-- On first launch, you may need to right-click the app and select Open to bypass Gatekeeper (since the app is not yet notarized)
+- On first launch, right-click the app and select Open to bypass Gatekeeper (the app isn’t notarized yet)

 - If you see a “damaged” error, open Terminal and run: